kevlu123/VN-Patching-Tools/Ws2Explorer/README.md

 # Ws2Explorer

-A comprehensive set of tools for editing games using Willplus' AdvHD engine.
+A comprehensive set of tools for editing games based on WillPlus' AdvHD engine.

 <!-- no toc -->
 - [GUI Editor](#gui-editor)
 - [Dokan Virtual Filesystem](#dokan-virtual-filesystem)
 - [Ws2Explorer C# Library](#ws2explorer-c-library)
 - [File Formats Documentation](FileFormats.md)

+I am available to help with modifying any AdvHD game.
+Submit an issue for any queries.

 ## GUI Editor